lvgl/lv_port_stm32f429_disco/README.md

 In `hal_stm_lvgl/tft/tft.h` you can enable/disable external frame buffer placement and GPU usage.

-The project was created with CubeIDE IDE.
+The project was created with CubeIDE.

 ## Get started
 - Clone the project: `git clone https://github.com/littlevgl/stm32f429_disco_no_os_sw4stm32.git --recurse-submodules`